weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     (EAC) tabs open from the earlier tasks in this exercise – one for the on-premises EAC and one for the EAC for Exchange Online.

-    -   One EAC tab should be titled **send connectors – Microsoft Exchange.**
+    -   One EAC tab should be titled **send connectors – Microsoft Exchange**.
 This is the on-premises EAC.
 Select this tab and note that in the left-hand side of the blue bar at the top of the page, it displays **Enterprise** and **Office 365**.
 This will help you identify this as the on-premises EAC.

-    -   The second EAC tab should be titled **connectors – Microsoft Exchange**.
+    -   The second EAC tab should be titled **Exchange admin center**.
 This is the EAC for Exchange Online.
-Select this tab and note that it does not include the blue bar with the **Enterprise** and **Office 365** options.
+Select this tab and note that it does not include the blue bar with the Enterprise and Office 365 options.
 This will help you identify this as the EAC for Exchange Online.

     Select the **send connectors – Microsoft Exchange** tab to display the on-premises EAC.

 3. In the on-premises **Exchange admin center**, select **recipients** in the left-hand navigation pane.
 The **mailboxes** tab at the top of the page is